Paul Geithner’s 1978 Triumph Spitfire 1500

 inner edges of front fenders turned up and rounded to provide clearance for tires

-dark British Racing Green with twin Arctic White Shelby style stripes
+Silverstone Racing Green (PPG 43848) with Arctic White (PPG 91061) stripes

-hand sanded with 1200 and 2000 grit, then buffed with 3M microfinishing compound
+hand sanded with 1200 and 2000 grit, then buffed with 3M microfinishing compound)

 AMCO vinyl soft top and “summer” soft top cover